 Annapurna Base Camp Trek which skirts the Modi Khola and leads one to the spectacular ring of mountains known as the Annapurna Sanctuary is a favorite among trekkers.
 The trek can be completed in one to two weeks.

-Some of the short treks in the Annapurna Region include Annapurna Panorama Trek, Muldai View Point Trek, Mardi Himal Trek, Khopra Ridge Trek, Ghandruk Australian Base Camp Trek, Poon Hill Tatopani Hot Spring Trek etc. If you want an immersive cultural experience, you can explore the traditional villages by choosing Ghale Gaun Homesaty Trek, Sikles Trek or Sirubari Homestay Trek.
+Some of the short treks in the Annapurna Region include Annapurna Panorama Trek, Muldai View Point Trek, Mardi Himal Trek, Khopra Ridge Trek, Ghandruk Australian Base Camp Trek, Poon Hill Tatopani Hot Spring Trek, etc. If you want an immersive cultural experience, you can explore the traditional villages by choosing Ghale Gaun Homestay Trek, Sikles Trek, or Sirubari Homestay Trek.

 For pilgrims, Muktinath Yatra takes you to the holy temple of Muktinath in Lower Mustang.
 Upper Mustang Overland tour takes you to the mystical kingdom of Lo and ancient cave dwellings.

 If you are feeling inspired to explore and walk along the ancient trails of the Annapurna Region, go through our list of treks given below and choose the one that feels right for you.